Subchapter A. GENERAL PROVISIONS

 Peak particle velocity—The maximum intensity of particle velocity.

-Person—A natural person, partnership, association, or corporation or an agency, instrumentality or entity of state government.
+Person—A natural person, partnership, association or corporation, or an agency, instrumentality or entity of state government or a municipality.

 Primer—A cartridge or package of high explosives into which a detonator has been inserted or attached.

-Scaled distance (Ds)—A value calculated by using the actual distance (D) in feet, measured in a horizontal line from the blast site to the nearest building or structure, neither owned nor leased by the blasting activity permittee or its customer, divided by the square root of the maximum weight of explosives (W) in pounds, that is detonated per delay period of less than 8 milliseconds.
+Square root scaled distance (Ds)—A value calculated by using the formula Ds = D/(square root) W, where actual distance (D) in feet, measured in a horizontal line from the blast site to the nearest building or structure, neither owned nor leased by the blasting activity permittee or its customer, divided by the square root of the maximum weight of explosives (W) in pounds, that is detonated per delay period of less than 8 milliseconds.
+Square root scaled distance is used to estimate ground vibration.

 Stemming—Inert material placed in a blast hole after an explosive charge for the purpose of confining the explosion gases to the blast hole, and inert material used to separate explosive charges in decked holes.